-- a) The Parties will establish and implement classification, Learning Plans, Transboundary Groundwater Objectives and monitoring in accordance with the RIM approach and Appendices F, H, and I. - b) The Parties will manage Transboundary Groundwater, including the water quantity, water quality, physical structure and transboundary surface water ecosystems supported by each individual transboundary aquifer, in a manner that is protective and that maintains the Ecological Integrity of the Aquatic Ecosystem. - c) The Parties will use and share Transboundary Groundwater reasonably and equitably, as determined on a case by case basis in consideration of, but not limited to, the following factors: - i.
+- a) The Parties will establish and implement RIM classifications, Learning Plans, Transboundary Groundwater Objectives and monitoring in accordance with the RIM approach and Appendices F, H, and I. - b) The Parties will manage Transboundary Groundwater, including the water quantity, water quality, physical structure and transboundary surface water ecosystems supported by Transboundary Groundwater, in a manner that is protective and that maintains the Ecological Integrity of the Aquatic Ecosystem. - c) The Parties will use and share Transboundary Groundwater reasonably and equitably, as determined on a case-by-case basis in consideration of, but not limited to, the following factors: - i.
 Geographic, hydrographic, hydrologic, hydrogeologic, climatic, ecological, and other natural features; - ii.
 The social and economic needs of the Parties including human health; - iii.
-The population dependent on the aquifer in each Party; - iv.
-The effects of the use of the aquifer by one Party upon the other Party; - v.
-Existing and potential uses of the aquifer; - vi.
-Conservation, protection, developments and activities, and economy of use of the aquifer and the costs of measures taken to achieve these purposes; - vii.
+The population dependent on the use; - iv.
+The effects of use by one Party on the other Party; - v.
+Existing and potential licensed and unlicensed uses, including traditional uses; - vi.
+Conservation, protection, Developments and/or Activities, and economy of use and the costs of measures taken to achieve these purposes; - vii.
 The availability of alternatives, of comparable value, to the particular planned or existing use; - viii.
 The sustainability of proposed or existing uses; - ix.
 The maintenance of the Ecological Integrity of the Aquatic Ecosystem.